edinburgh-napier/SET09102/tutorials/tools/vscode/vscode.md

 You may see some prompts appear in the bottom right-hand corner of the window asking you to configure the required paths.
 If so, click the button to update the value and navigate to the appropriate executable if needed.

-!!! warning "Warning!"
+{: .warning-title }
+> <i class="fa-solid fa-triangle-exclamation"></i> Warning
+>

-     If the prompts do not appear, you may need to update the values manually.
+>  If the prompts do not appear, you may need to update the values manually.
 Call up the VSCode command palette by pressing Shift+Ctrl+P on Windows or Shift+Cmd+P on Mac.
 Then type *AVD* into the search box.
 There are four settings that need to be updated as shown below.
 When prompted, make each setting global.

 ![Fig. 4.
 Updating AVD Manager paths.](images/avd_update_paths.png){: standalone #fig4}